ThiwankiLakshani/SnakeGame/README.md

 - Avoid colliding with yourself to prevent game over.
 - Press 'r' to restart the game.

-## Demo
-(Include a GIF or video showcasing the gameplay if available)

 ## Author
 **Thiwanki Lakshani**

 ## GitHub Repository
-Find the source code on GitHub: [Your GitHub Link Here]
+Find the source code on GitHub: [https://github.com/ThiwankiLakshani/SnakeGame]